open-orchestra/open-orchestra-docs/en/developer_guide/multi_device.rst

 Open Orchestra is compatible with the adaptive way of rendering web pages.
 The idea is to serve different html versions of the same document according to the device displaying it.
-For instance an iphone version could show less blocks than a comptuter version.
+For instance an iphone version could show less blocks than a computer version.

 This diagram shows the main steps of the process: